 You are eligible to contribute some or all of your enlistment or reenlistment bonus to the TSP, from 1-100%, provided your contributions do not exceed the federally mandated TSP contribution limits ($17,500 for 2014; $23,000 for age 50 and over).
 However, there are some exceptions.
 The $17,500 contribution limit only applies to taxable income.
 If your bonus is tax exempt, you can contribute up to the Annual Addition Limit of $52,000 ($57,500 for age 50+).
 You would be able to contribute up to $17,500 of your base pay, and up to $34,500 of your bonus pay, to reach the $52,000 limit.
 Taking this a step further, tax-exempt TSP contributions are extremely valuable as the income has never been taxed.
 This gives you some advanced retirement planning options should you choose to go that route (we’ll save that for another article).

 This is the part no one wants to read, but it must be understood.
 If you receive a bonus, you are on the hook for the term of your contract.
 You may owe a prorated refund to the government if you are unable to fulfill the terms of your contract.
 This will be based on the amount of money you have received and how much time remains on your contract.
-Reasons you might have to repay your bonus can include, but are not limited to: voluntary separation, misconduct, failure to meet standards, failure to meet technical qualifications, and possible other reasons.
+Reasons you might have to repay your bonus can include, but are not limited to: voluntary separation, misconduct, failure to meet standards, failure to meet technical qualifications, cross-training into a new career field before completing the terms of your contract, and possible other reasons.

 Note on repaying a bonus due to early separation: Voluntary early separation often requires you to repay a portion of your bonus, but it may depend on why you separate.
 Repayment of bonuses has been waived at times during Reduction in Force (RIF) measures, but only in cases when the branch of service specifically waived the requirement.
 In other words, don’t take it for granted!
 Be sure to read the contract you signed when you received your bonus, and the contract you will sign to separate early.
 The terms will spell out whether or not you will need to repay your bonus.